Many people suffer from sleep apnea, although they don’t even know it.

 OSA is not only the more common form, but it’s also more treatable.

 You’re more likely to be approved and at better rates than if you have central sleep apnea.

 Sleep Apnea Questionnaire

-2. Has the sleep apnea been diagnosed as obstructive, central, mix, or unknown?
+- Has the sleep apnea been diagnosed as obstructive, central, mixed, or unknown?

-4. Has an overnight sleep study; polysomnogram been done?
+- Has an overnight sleep study; or polysomnogram been done?
 No. Yes.
 If yes, what date?
 What was the sleep apnea index?
 What was the oxygen saturation percentage?

-As with most high risk conditions, people are expected to pay more for their life insurance premium if they suffered from sleep apnea.
+As with most high-risk conditions, people are expected to pay more for their life insurance premiums if they suffer from sleep apnea.
 With several companies being more aggressive in their underwriting, it’s actually possible to get approved for preferred (sometimes preferred best) even if you have sleep apnea.